 The third option is Ranshima Beach which is a in small cove, with golden sand and clear-blue seas as far as the eye can see.
 It’s popular, but not as crowded as Otaru Dream Beach, so you have the best of both worlds.

-Shimamu: There is a bus, but only one per day, with roughly an hour between arrival and departure from the beach, so a car is the only real option, which takes two hours.
+There is a bus, but only one per day, with roughly an hour between arrival and departure from the beach, so driving is the only real option, which takes two hours.

-Otaru Dream Beach: Head to Zenibako or Hoshimi on the JR Hakodate Line, it takes 25 minutes and costs ¥360!
+From Sapporo Station: Head to Zenibako or Hoshimi Station on the JR Hakodate Line.
+The journey takes 25 minutes and costs ¥440!

-Ranshima Beach: Catch the JR Hakodate or Airport Line to Otaru and then change to the Hakodate Line for Kutchan.
-It takes an hour and twenty minutes and costs ¥930 each way.
+From Sapporo Station: Catch the JR Hakodate or Airport Line to Otaru.
+There, change to the Hakodate Line for Kutchan to Ranshima Station.
+It takes 1 hour and 20 minutes and costs ¥1,130 each way.

 3. Go hiking: Hokkaido’s best hobby